There is no digital design software I love more than Procreate! I find it to be incredibly user-friendly and I can easily and swiftly create new art.

 At 10.9-inches, the iPad Air (5th generation) offers a good-sized surface for drawing and painting and it’s a great tool to explore graphic work on.

 IPad Air also comes with something that will be important for a wide variety of artists: Apple Pencil (2nd generation) support.
+The first generation apple pencil is also great, but it has to be plugged in to the iPad to charge, whereas the second generation apple pencil adhere magnetically to the side of the iPad screen.

 You may be tempted to go for the iPad Pro 11-inch because of its impressive specs, but the iPad Pro is about $200 more expensive than the iPad Air and the two have actually very similar specs – and feel very similar to one another!